 Most important, the project ensures that the work of Kamoinge Workshop artists can be included in future exhibits and studies of 20th-century photography.
 Digitizing allows the photographs to be introduced to a much larger audience, including visitors, educators, scholars and students.
 Given that part of the museum's 2015-2020 strategic plan includes increasing the number of works by African and African-American artists in its holdings, the museum still is acquiring more photographs from Kamoinge Workshop members.

-Coming in January 2020 to the museum's photography gallery will be "Working Together: Louis Draper and the Kamoinge Workshop," featuring photographs culled from the first 20 years of the collective's existence.
+Coming in January 2020 to the museum's Evans Court, will be "Working Together: Louis Draper and the Kamoinge Workshop," featuring photographs culled from the first 20 years of the collective's existence.

 "I am thrilled because it's a huge accomplishment to have collected these works, which are important aesthetically and historically," Eckhardt says.
 "And now we're fortunate enough to have conservation take care of them all at once."